Skip to main content

 When Doing Your Job Well Becomes a Liability: The High Cost of Integrity in Puerto Rico

 Valerie dared to touch the "untouchables."
-She went head-to-head against LUMA Energy, challenging their immunity clause, and she hit the streets to verify that consumers weren't being cheated—even checking the weight of turkeys in supermarkets to ensure families got what they paid for.
+She went head-to-head against LUMA Energy, challenging their immunity clause, and she hit the streets to verify that consumers weren't being cheated—even checking supermarket turkeys' weight to ensure families got what they paid for.

 In plain English: **she did her job.** And unfortunately, in many power structures, doing the job effectively is considered a capital sin.